segarciat/TLPI/ch05-FileIO-Further-Details/exercises/03-atomic-append/README.md

 4. Process 2 calls `write()`, writing to the current file offset indicated in its own open file description entry, and updating its own offset to the next position.

-5. The scheduler puts process 2 on hold and transfers control back to process 1.
+5. The scheduler preempts process 2 and transfers control back to process 1.

 6. Process 1 calls `write()`, writing to the current file offset indicated in its own open file description; this is the old position that process 2 wrote to.
 In this